reza-sharif/TCP-IP-Laboratory/INSTALL.md

 This installation based on [GNS3 Installation](https://docs.gns3.com/docs/getting-started/installation/linux/) for linux.

 ## Requirement

-* Linux (Ubuntu 18.04, Ubuntu 20.04, Debian 9, Debian 10 or other supported linux)
-* GNS3
+* install linux (e.g. Ubuntu 18.04 or Debian or any platform that supports GNS3 + Docker) or a linux VM You can use native installed ubuntu (or other linux), Virtual Machine platform or use new Microsoft WSL2 to install linux toolbox.
-* Docker
+* GNs3 + Docker
 * Cisco router image
 * Mininet